Table of Contents

 - GCC For non-Windows systems, you must check the compatibility between your CUDA toolkit version, GCC version, and operating system.
 Check compatibilities within the CUDA toolkit online documentations under installation guides.

-was developed using CUDA 10.1, but likely works with older versions as well and we welcome feedback from any user who attempts to do so.
-Note: Even if you download a binary version of the GPU codes, you will still need to have the CUDA toolkit installed so that thecuFFT
+was developed using CUDA 11, but likely works with older versions as well and we welcome feedback from any user who attempts to do so.

 Installers